pavit1809/Personal_vtop_file_renamer/readme.md

 This is the command for running the utility<br />
 Don't worry about the CLI(Command line interface) folder structure it is a little altered<br />
-The directory vtop.... should contain the repository code
+The directory vtop.... should contains the repository code
 <br />

 <div align="center">